NicholasMamo/phd-data/README.md

 If you use any data in this repository, cite the following thesis:

 > Mamo, N. Reading Between Events: Exploring the Role of Machine Understanding in Event Tracking.
-PhD thesis, Department of Artificial Intelligence, Faculty of Information & Communication Technology, University of Malta, Mar 2023.
+PhD thesis, Department of Artificial Intelligence, Faculty of Information & Communication Technology, University of Malta, March 2023.